Villiers family: Continuing influence

 As a royal favourite during the reigns of James I and Charles I, Buckingham used his enormous political influence to prodigiously enrich his relatives and advance their social positions, which soured public opinion towards him.
 Under his influence, several members of his immediate family were made knights, baronets and peers.
 His half-brother Edward († 1626) was knighted in 1616, while his mother was created Countess of Buckingham in her own right in 1618 and his eldest half-brother William († 1629) was created a baronet in 1619.
 Two of Buckingham's other brothers were similarly honoured when John († 1658) was created Baron Villiers of Stoke and Viscount Purbeck in 1619, and Christopher († 1630) was created Baron Villiers of Daventry and Earl of Anglesey in 1623.

 Sir Edward Villiers († 1626) married Barbara St John, daughter of Sir John St John († 1594) of Lydiard Tregoze, Wiltshire, by whom he had ten children.
-Villiers' wife was the niece of Oliver St John, who was created Viscount Grandison in 1623.
+Villiers's wife was the niece of Oliver St John, who was created Viscount Grandison in 1623.
 Grandison had no issue, so the Duke of Buckingham arranged for his half-brother's sons to inherit that title.
 Sir Edward Villiers's eldest son, William († 1643), thus succeeded as second Viscount Grandison in 1630.
 He was the father of Barbara Villiers († 1709), one of the mistresses of King Charles II, by whom she had five children, and who was created Duchess of Cleveland in 1670.